Best cameras under $1000 in 2022

 Q: What cameras do YouTubers use?

 If you need a camera for YouTube and other video content creation, we recommend the Nikon Z50.
 It will produce good-quality 4k video without a crop, and you’re not limited to 30 minutes of footage at a time.
-The flip-down screen makes it handy for vlogging on the go.
+The -down screen makes it handy for vlogging on the go.

 Final thoughts on the best cameras under $1,000